edahelsinki/EDAdemoR/README.md

 ## Quick start

-Requirements: a recent version of [R](https://www.r-project.org/) and [Shiny](https://cran.r-project.org/web/packages/shiny/index.html), installed from CRAN.
+Requirements: a recent version of [R](https://www.r-project.org/) and [Shiny](https://cran.r-project.org/web/packages/shiny/index.html), which can installed from CRAN.

-There is simple script at `R/run.R`, which launches a local Shiny app, after which you should be able to point your web browser to <http://127.0.0.1:7000>.
+There is simple script at [`R/run.R`](https://github.com/edahelsinki/EDAdemoR/blob/master/R/run.R), which launches a local Shiny app, after which you should be able to point your web browser to <http://127.0.0.1:7000>.
 It is for one user only!
-You can either type Make in `R`or say `Rscript --vanilla run.R`.
+You can either type Make in directory [`R`](https://github.com/edahelsinki/EDAdemoR/tree/master/R) or say `Rscript --vanilla run.R` in the same directory.

-The actual logic is contained under `R/demoR`.
-The script reads R data frame saved using [`saveRDS`](https://www.rdocumentation.org/packages/base/versions/3.5.1/topics/readRDS) from the first rds file in directory `R/demoR/data`.
-Reading of the data and other initializations are in `R/demoR/global.R`.
+The actual logic is contained under [`R/demoR`](https://github.com/edahelsinki/EDAdemoR/tree/master/R/demoR).
+The script reads R data frame saved using [`saveRDS`](https://www.rdocumentation.org/packages/base/versions/3.5.1/topics/readRDS) from the first rds file in directory [`R/demoR/data`](https://github.com/edahelsinki/EDAdemoR/tree/master/R/demoR/data).
+Reading of the data and other initializations are in [`R/demoR/global.R`](https://github.com/edahelsinki/EDAdemoR/blob/master/R/demoR/global.R).

-`R/demoR/ui.R`contains the UI components and `R/demoR/server.R` the server logic.
+[`R/demoR/ui.R`](https://github.com/edahelsinki/EDAdemoR/blob/master/R/demoR/ui.R) contains the UI components and `R/demoR/server.R` the server logic.
 The philosophy in the latter file is that by doing interactions (e.g., pressing buttons, choosing menu items, brushing plots) may change the state stored in variable `current`.
-In `R/demoR/server.R`, there is a `updateall` function which updates all visual presentations.
+In [`R/demoR/server.R`](https://github.com/edahelsinki/EDAdemoR/blob/master/R/demoR/server.R), there is a `updateall` function which updates all visual presentations.
 This function should not do any heavy computations.

-The actual data analysis functions are stored in `R/demoR/demoR.R`.
+The actual data analysis functions are stored in [`R/demoR/demoR.R`](https://github.com/edahelsinki/EDAdemoR/blob/master/R/demoR/demoR.R).
 Here, the idea is quite simple.
 The system projects the data into the first two principal components of the data, computed from the selected subset.
 In the plot, the system uses the levels of the first factor in the data to differentiate between the points.

 It would be easy to add more interactions, more sophisticated visualizations or summarizations of the data etc. An advantage of this template is that if you know how to do your system in R Shiny (when used like this) provides a very easy way to provide a fluid HTML5 user interface for your application.